Donald Trump’s highly abnormal presidency: a running guide for the week of July 24

 Things are not looking good for Jeff Sessions

-Attorney General Jeff Sessions was the first U.S. Senator to endorse President Trump.
+Attorney General Jeff Sessions was the first U.S. senator to endorse Donald Trump during the campaign.
 Now, he is the latest to be ostracized by him.

-President Trump and his close advisers are reportedly considering replacing Sessions, the Washington Post and the Associated Press reported Monday, with Sen. Ted Cruz of Texas and former New York mayor Rudolph W. Giuliani both on a shortlist of possible replacements.
+Trump and his close advisers are reportedly considering replacing Sessions, the Washington Post and the Associated Press reported Monday, with Sen. Ted Cruz of Texas and former New York Mayor Rudolph W. Giuliani both on a shortlist of possible replacements.

-The Russia investigation and Sessions’ recusal from it is at the center of the debacle: Trump told the Times in an interview last week that he would never have hired Sessions had he known he would’ve recused himself.
+The Russia investigation and Sessions’ recusal from it is at the center of the debacle: Trump told the Times in an interview last week that he would never have hired Sessions if he’d known he was going to recuse himself.

 “Jeff Sessions takes the job, gets into the job, recuses himself, which frankly I think is very unfair to the president,” Trump told the paper.
 “How do you take a job and then recuse yourself?
 If he would have recused himself before the job, I would have said, ‘Thanks, Jeff, but I’m not going to take you.’
 It’s extremely unfair — and that’s a mild word — to the president.”